 Labor Day History

 In the 1800s, industrial workers and those in manufacturing worked seven days a week, 12 hours per day.
-Even though it was against the law, children could still be found in factories, mines and mills across the U.S. Work was being shifted away from agriculture and into industrialization, so to make a basic living, many workers had to suffer long hours under harsh conditions.
+Even though it was against the law, children could still be found in factories, mines and mills across the U.S. The country was buzzing from the impact of interchangeable parts, the industrial revolution and other new manufacturing processes, so work was being shifted away from agriculture and into industrialization.
+To make a basic living, many workers had to suffer long hours under harsh conditions.

 While unions existed at the time, they weren’t as powerful or plentiful as they are today.
 However, by organizing protests and strikes, unions were gaining traction and finding ways to make working conditions better for employees.
 The first Labor Day was organized by the Central Labor Union in New York in 1882.